Things to Do in Westport

 A 3-5 hours (one way) track over an old railway line on the edge of a river gorge and packed with waterfalls, tunnels, mining artefacts and surrounded by native bush.
 Complete the whole track or turn around at any time to return the same way.
 Access from State Highway 67 in Ngakawau.

 Denniston Plateau (Grade 2-4)

-Enjoy around 50km of mountain biking tracks of varying difficulties in the Denniston Plateau from 30-minute circuits to full-day excursions.
+Enjoy around 50km (31 miles) of mountain biking tracks of varying difficulties in the Denniston Plateau from 30-minute circuits to full-day excursions.
 A must-do for any keen mountain biker!
 Check out the full bike trail map on the Department of Conservation brochure.

 Hiking in Westport